Verdun Auditorium

 Verdun Auditorium (French: Auditorium de Verdun) is an arena located in the borough of Verdun, in Montreal, Quebec, Canada.
-The building opened on November 28, 1939 and holds 4,114 seats.
+The building opened on November 28, 1939, and holds 4,114 seats.
 It is the largest arena in the west end of Montreal, the complex is also home to Arena Denis Savard, a small minor-hockey rink, attached to its side.
 The Auditorium has hosted various Quebec Major Junior Hockey League (QMJHL) teams, including the Verdun Juniors, Verdun Éperviers, and Verdun Collège Français.
 In 1993, it hosted the Montreal Dragons for their lone season in the short-lived National Basketball League.
 Since 2022, it has been the home to the Montreal Alliance of the Canadian Elite Basketball League (CEBL).
 The Auditorium was slated to become the home arena of Les Canadiennes de Montréal in 2019; however, the CWHL folded in May of that year.
-In November 2023, it was announced that Verdun Auditorium would become the new home of Montréal Victoire of the Professional Women's Hockey League (PWHL) starting in 2024.
+The Verdun Auditorium would also be the home of the Montréal Victoire of the Professional Women's Hockey League (PWHL) for its inaugural season, before later moving to Place Bell.

 On January 25, 2008, the QMJHL approved the sale of the St. John's Fog Devils to Montreal businessman Farrel Miller, who relocated the team to Montreal, where it was known as the Montreal Junior Hockey Club.
 In Summer 2011, the team moved to Boisbriand to become the Blainville-Boisbriand Armada.

 The auditorium also hosted a concert by Nirvana on November 2, 1993.
 This was the band's last show in Montreal before frontman Kurt Cobain died five months later.

 The Verdun Auditorium has hosted professional wrestling events, including shows promoted by Johnny Rougeau's All Star Wrestling, the Vachon Brothers' Grand Prix Wrestling and Lutte Internationale, and was the location of the first World Wrestling Federation event to be held in Montreal, though that event drew poorly against the better-established Lutte Internationale.

 Major upgrades of the arena were undertaken in 2018 with plans for completion in 2020.
 These $42 million renovations made upgrades to the safety of the facility, as well as a restoration of the brick façade.

 In May 2022, the arena hosted the first home game of the CEBL's Montreal Alliance.
-The Alliance won 80-70 over the Scarborough Shooting Stars in front of a near-sell out crowd.
+The Alliance won 80–70 over the Scarborough Shooting Stars in front of a near-sell out crowd.

 On July 20, 2024, TNA Wrestling held its Slammiversary pay-per-view at the Auditorium followed by tapings for its Impact! and Xplosion weekly shows the following day.